alexdotrud/artera_project/README.md

 ---

 ### Other Tools & Services
-- **Git** — Version control for tracking changes and managing development.
+- **Git** — Version control used throughout the development process.
-- **GitHub** — Hosts the repository and project board.
+- **GitHub** — Repository hosting, issues, and project management.
-- **Heroku** — Deployment platform running the live Django application.
+- **Render** — Deployment platform hosting the live Artera application.
-- **SendGrid** — Sends email verification links and notifications used by Allauth.
+- **SendGrid** — Handles account verification emails and notification messages.
-- **Cloudinary** — Stores and manages user-uploaded avatars and artwork images.
-- **Stripe Dashboard** — Monitors payments, refunds, and PaymentIntent logs.
+- **Stripe Dashboard** — Used to monitor payments, test transactions, and view webhook logs.
+- **Cloudinary Dashboard** — Manages all artwork files and user avatars stored in the cloud.
-- **VS Code** — Primary development editor with Django/Git extensions.
+- **VS Code** — Primary development editor with extensions for Django, Git, and formatting.
+- **Python Beautifier / Formatter (Black)** — Ensures clean, consistent Python formatting across the project.
-- **dbdiagram.io** — Used to design and document the final database schema.
+- **dbdiagram.io** — Used to design and visualize the app’s data architecture.
-- **W3C HTML Validator** — Ensures HTML markup quality.
+- **W3C HTML Validator** — Ensures semantic and accessible HTML.
-- **W3C CSS Validator** — Validates stylesheet quality.
+- **W3C CSS Validator** — Validates stylesheet structure and standards compliance.
-- **PEP8CI** — Checks Python code style for PEP 8 compliance.
+- **CI Python Linter** — Automated checking of Python syntax and code style.
-- **Image Optimization Tools** — Used to compress artwork to improve loading performance.
+- **Image Optimization Tools** — Used to compress artwork files to improve loading performance across the site.

----

 ## Testing
 Automated and manual testing were performed across the core apps of Artera to ensure stability, correctness, and a smooth user experience.

----

 ### Automated Tests